Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Energy equipartition and the small-scale dynamo

-Conservation of specific angular momentum of the cooling gas causes the formation of a centrifugally supported cold disc which provides favourable conditions for star formation.
-All our simulations exhibit strong initial starbursts that are followed by exponentially declining SFRs in our large galaxies independent of the CR transport scheme and in the $10^{10}\,\msun$ halo in our model `CR~diff'.
+The rotating cool disc provides favourable conditions for star formation so that all our simulations exhibit strong initial starbursts that are followed by exponentially declining SFRs in our large galaxies, independent of the CR transport scheme as well as in the $10^{10}\,\msun$ halo in our model `CR~diff'.
 By contrast, star formation starts to level off in the model `CR~adv' in this dwarf galaxy (top left-hand panel of Fig.~\ref{fig:energies}).
-The behavior is mirrored in the evolution of the CR energy density in the panel below.
+The behaviour is mirrored in the evolution of the CR energy density in the panel below.
 The reason of the suppressed SFR in small haloes are CR-driven winds that efficiently remove gas from the disc in the `CR~diff' model: after CRs have accumulated in the disc, their buoyancy bends and opens up the toroidal disc magnetic field.
 CRs diffuse into the halo and accelerate the gas, thereby driving an outflow solely through the CR pressure gradient force with increasing strength towards smaller galaxies \citep[see also][ for a study of the halo-mass dependence of CR feedback]{2018MNRAS.475..570J}.
 We find only weak fountain flows in model `CR~adv' \citep[see also][]{Pakmor2016b}.

 The top right-hand panel of Fig.~\ref{fig:energies} shows the time evolution of the average thermal, CR and magnetic energy densities in model `CR~diff'.
 After the starburst, the injection of CR energy at SNRs quickly causes the CRs to reach approximate equipartition with the thermal energy (top right-hand panel of Fig.~\ref{fig:energies}).
 While CR and thermal energies balance each other in the $10^{10}\,\msun$ halo, the CR component quickly dominates the overall energy budget in larger galaxies to the point where it triples the thermal energy in the Milky Way-mass galaxy.
-Note that these energy densities represent averages in a disc of radius 10~kpc and total height 1~kpc and that the individual pressures vary with galactocentric radius and height from the disk.
+Note that these energy densities represent averages in a disc of radius 10~kpc and total height 1~kpc and that the individual pressures vary with galactocentric radius and height from the disc.
 While our simulations predict that CR and thermal pressures reach equipartition at the solar radius in our Milky Way-mass galaxy, they dominate over the thermal pressure at larger radius and disc heights while they fall short of the thermal pressure at smaller radii (see figure~1 of \citealt{2017ApJ...847L..13P}).